First recorded by Howlin’ Wolf (1960).

 First commercial recording by Glenn Miller & His Orchestra (US #9 1942).

-“However the song was mostly deleted from the release print.)
-Another recording was made and used extensively in the movie Orchestra Wives (1942), with vocals by Pat Friday and Ray Eberle.
+“A subsequent recording, in 1942, was made and used extensively a follow-up movie, Orchestra Wives (1942), with vocals by Pat Friday (dubbing for actress Lynn Bari) and Ray Eberle.
 In 1942, a vocal version of ‘At Last,’ sung solo by Ray Eberle, was recorded for commercial release by Glenn Miller and His Orchestra in Chicago in May 1942 and first released as the B-side to ‘(I’ve Got a Gal In) Kalamazoo’.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.